Is Overeating Anonymous Right for You? Pros and Cons Explained

 • Chips

-Soon people are saying ‘all’ simple carbs are triggering them.
-Or that dairy, gluten, and spicy foods are triggering to them.
+Soon, people say that ‘all’ simple carbs are triggering them.
+Or that dairy, gluten, and spicy foods are triggering them.

 This gets taken to extremes in Overeaters Anonymous, I believe.

-In my opinion, very frequently people in OA demonize what I consider normal foods such as white bread, white rice, plain quesadillas, cheese, gluten, etc.
+People in OA frequently demonize what I consider everyday foods, such as white bread, white rice, plain quesadillas, cheese, and gluten.

 white rice and beans meal for a healthy snack recipe

-Soon all carbs, such as white rice, are to be avoided.
+Soon, all carbs, such as white rice, will be avoided.

-Plus, abstinence also can basically be about weight loss, but weight loss obsession oftentimes is the very fuel that feeds an unstoppable compulsive overeating addiction!
+Plus, abstinence can also be about weight loss, but weight loss obsession often is the very fuel that feeds an unstoppable compulsive overeating addiction!

-When you start saying ‘these’ foods are ‘bad’, then you stop doing the holistic work!
+When you start saying ‘these foods are ‘bad,’ you stop doing the holistic work!

-In your desire to stop eating so much, you start becoming hypervigilant to avoid these foods.
-In almost no time at all OA can become creepily similar to a restrictive diet.
+In your desire to stop eating so much, you start becoming hypervigilant about avoiding these foods.
+In almost no time at all, OA can become creepily similar to a restrictive diet.

-And isn’t dieting and restrictive eating what oftentimes causes people to lose control and binge in the first place?
+And isn’t dieting and restrictive eating what frequently causes people to lose control and binge in the first place?

 Again, this is the same problem with dieting.

 You’re given a set of rules you try to follow.
-You spend all your energy on following these rules, but these rules are not holistic.
+You spend all your energy on following these rules, which are not holistic.

-Spending all your energy avoiding simple carbs means you have no energy left to explore your soul, mindset or emotions!
+If you spend all your energy avoiding simple carbs, you will have no energy left to explore your soul, mindset, or emotions!

 Doesn’t this sound exactly like an eating disorder to you?

-Now admittedly, there is plenty of space in OA for each person to go on their own recovery from a compulsive eating journey.
+Admittedly, there is plenty of space in OA for each person to recover from a compulsive eating disorder.

-But based on what I’ve seen and heard, I would say at least around 40% of OA attendees are on some sort of restrictive eating plan, which in my opinion just increases their eating disorder struggles!
+But based on what I’ve seen and heard, I would say at least around 40% of OA attendees are on some restrictive eating plan, which, in my opinion, just increases their eating disorder struggles!

-I know abstinence is a key principle in recovering from alcohol addiction, but transferring the abstinence principle to eating just doesn’t work so neatly.
+I know abstinence is a critical principle in recovering from alcohol addiction but transferring the abstinence principle to eating doesn’t work so neatly.

 Compulsive overeating and alcohol addiction just aren’t the same!